wtsi-hgi/irobot/README.md

 #### `GET`

-Fetch the iRODS metadata of the requested data object as `application/json`.
-Note that iRODS AVUs will have their units stripped out; additional metadata (such as file size, timestamps, etc.) will also be included.
+Fetch the iRODS AVU and filesystem metadata of the requested data object as `application/json`.

  Status | Semantics
 :------:|:--------------------------------------------------------------